 Loans vs. Grants vs. Scholarships

-If the Perkins Loan does not sufficiently cover costs, you can apply for loans from private institutions, such as banks.
-Chase’s Select Private Student Loan is an option, which features in-school deferment repayment like the Perkins and can range from $500 up to the cost of attendance, while Sallie Mae offers the Smart Option Student Loan, designed to save money and help your child graduate with less loan debt thanks to two repayment options – the Fixed Repayment Option with in-school fixed payments of just $25 or the Interest Repayment Option that could save the lendee more than $8,000 compared to a traditional 15-year payment-deferred private student loan.
+If the Perkins Loan does not sufficiently cover costs, you can apply for loans from private institutions.
+Sallie Mae offers the Smart Option Student Loan, designed to save money and help your child graduate with less loan debt thanks to two repayment options – the Fixed Repayment Option with in-school fixed payments of just $25 or the Interest Repayment Option that could save the lendee more than $8,000 compared to a traditional 15-year payment-deferred private student loan.

 These are of course, just a few of the myriad loan programs out there – search for “loans for college students” and discover results – you will find a common denominator.
-There are severe consequences if loans are not paid back, so make sure you’re comfortable with all terms and conditions of a loan before signing on the dotted line.
+There are severe consequences if loans are not paid back, so make sure you’re comfortable with all terms and conditions of a loan before signing the contract.

 Grants can be acquired from a variety of sources.
 On the federal side, the most popular are Pell Grants.
 Award amount depends on the level of unmet need and can only be determined after you have completed the FAFSA.
 The Pell is offered exclusively undergraduate students from low-income families who have not earned a bachelor’s or professional degree and the maximum award can vary from year to year depending on program funding.
-(The maximum Pell Grant for the 2011-2012 award year is $5,550.)
+The maximum Pell Grant for the 2015-2016 award year is $5,775.
+The amount you get depends on financial need, cost of attendance, status as full or half-time student, and your plans to attend school for a full academic year or less.
 Another option is the Federal Supplemental Educational Opportunity Grant (FSEOG), which is awarded to undergraduates with the greatest amount of unmet financial need who also qualify for the Pell.
-The amount awarded ranges from $100 and $4,000 depending on the college and the Expected Family Contribution (EFC).
+Unlike the Pell, FSEOG depends on the school’s funds and will not award students once those funds have run out – Pell grants are awarded to every eligible student.
+FSEOG awards range from $100 and $4,000 depending on the college and the Expected Family Contribution (EFC).

-Just like their cousin the grant, scholarships do not require repayment and are awarded for almost anything.
+Just like grants, scholarships do not require repayment and are awarded for almost anything.
 Seeing as though scholarships are what we know best (note our name), you’ll find plenty of advice on this subject all over our site but here are the most important things to consider.

 First, strategize.
 Start by doing a scholarship search; by factoring in your child’s grade point average, test scores, special skills and interests, our search tool will generate a list of scholarships your child can realistically win.
 Some are easy while some require more time and effort.